kyma-project/kyma/resources/ark/README.md

 ## Details

 The Ark installation contains only the configuration for storage providers.
-The configuration of backup content and scope is defined in the Backup resource.
-To comply with the specific Ark architecture, Kyma delivers tested sample files you can use to run the backup process.
+The Backup custom resource defines the backup content and scope configuration.
+To comply with the specific Ark architecture, Kyma delivers tested sample files you can use to run the [backup process](https://github.com/kyma-project/kyma/tree/master/docs/backup/docs).
 Add all components which store data in this configuration to allow administrators to set up a proper backup process.

 ### Add components to backup